-These are only some reasons on how some seat belts can be defective.
-There are other circumstances that could also cause defects resulting in serious injury or death.
+These are only some reasons how some seat belts can be defective.
+Other circumstances could also cause defects resulting in serious injury or death.

 Many vehicles have been recalled due to the fact their seat belts were found to have faults in their design or manufacturing.

-Automakers such as General Motors, Ford, Honda, Toyota, and others have issued specific recalls on some of their models to in order to modify the seat belts to make them safe.
+Automakers such as General Motors, Ford, Honda, Toyota, and others have issued specific recalls on some of their models to modify the seat belts to make them safe.

-In a situation where seat belt defects cause injuries or fatalities in a car accident, experts can conduct an investigation in order to determine whether the seat belt was a contributing factor causing your injuries.
+In a situation where seat belt defects cause injuries or fatalities in a car accident, experts can investigate to determine whether the seat belt was a contributing factor causing your injuries.

 What Injuries Can You Sustain from Seat Belt Failure?

 Any seat belt failure can cause injuries ranging from minor to life-changing.
 The most common types of injuries you may sustain include: